 A Wonderfully Mad Cookbook

-Every year we have a contest open to the younger campers to create artwork that reflects the title selected by the high schoolers.
-All campers vote on all the entries with the winner announced during closing program.
-Congratulations to Haley Ellis for her imaginative winning artwork of the pencil that we are featuring to the right.
+Every year, Inkspire gives younger campers the opportunity to submit a camp book cover that reflects the book title selected by the high school editorial board.
+All campers vote on all the art entries with the winner announced during closing program.
+Congratulations to Haley Ellis for her imaginative winning artwork of the pencil featured right.

-Three poems in our INKthology are a bit longer and have an * after their title, which denotes that the student author received an individual award from the teachers during our closing camp program.
+Three poems in our INKthology are a bit longer and have an * after their title, which denotes that this student author received an individual writing award during closing camp ceremonies.

 The first section features students in third through fifth grades, listed in alphabetical order by last name.